theolivenbaum/resin/README.md

 ## Vector space model

-The second analysis pass yields a graph of documents embedded as continuous bags-of-words, or bag-of-bag-of-characters.
+The second analysis pass yields a graph of documents embedded as continuous bags-of-words, or bags-of-bags-of-characters.
 This model creates clusters of similar documents.
 Let's call these clusters "topics".

 ## Semantic model

-The third analysis pass yields a graph of topics embedded as vectors as wide as there are topics (in the lexicon).
-They are bag-of-bag-of-bag-of-characters.
+The third analysis pass yields a graph of topics embedded as vectors as wide as there are topics in the lexicon.
+They are bags-of-bags-of-bags-of-characters.

 ## Forth pass

-The forth analysis pass will thus produce bag-of-bag-of-bag-of-bag-of-characters.
+The forth analysis pass will thus produce a bag-of-bag-of-bag-of-bag-of-characters model.

 ## The Forbidden Pass

 Nobody shall ever run a fifth analysis pass.
-It is strictly forbidden.
+That door is strictly forbidden!

 ## Create your own collection and query it!